Binnette/homebank-converter/README.md

 * [homebank-converter (rawgit.com)](https://rawgit.com/Binnette/homebank-converter/master/index.html)
 * [homebank-converter (barmic.eu)](https://hbc.barmic.eu/)

+Run unit tests:

+1. Open the application
+2. Go on about tab
+3. Click on button run tests

 ## What ? ##
 homebank-converter is a web app that aims to convert export bank file to compatible Homebank csv.